Biologists use the word habitat to describe the physical places that wild creatures need in which to find food, rest, breed, and rear young.

 Since the 1960s, the American woodcock has lost much of its habitat as people have converted brushy land into shopping centers, housing developments, roads, highways, industrial zones, and heavily farmed areas.
 Woodcock cannot live in such settings.

 A second major factor in the loss of woodcock habitat -- and an accompanying decline in the species' population -- is that brushy areas have matured.
-Old abandoned farms, which used to offer ideal habitat, have now grown up to become forests.
-In general, across the woodcock's range, little clearcut logging has taken place in recent years, where stands of trees are removed and where sprouts spring up thickly.
-Wildfires -- which also create young, brushy growth -- have been suppressed.
-Despite the bird's name, the woodcock does not use mature forests of tall, thick-trunked trees, where the trees' interlinking canopies prevent light from reaching the ground and spurring the dense regrowth of smaller trees and shrubs.
+Abandoned farms, which once offered ideal habitat, have now grown up to become forests.
+In general, across the woodcock's range little clearcut logging has taken place in recent years, where stands of trees are removed and where sprouts spring up thickly, creating good timberdoodle habitat.
+Wildfires -- which also give rise to young, brushy growth -- have been suppressed.

 Helping Woodcock

 The Wildlife Management Institute and its federal, state, and private partners understand that the only way to reverse the recent downward trend of the woodcock population is to restore and create woodcock habitat.
-To this end, WMI and its partners work to rejuvenate overmature habitat by cutting it back and allowing it to regrow densely, and to create new habitat by identifying areas where woodcock can thrive and promoting responsible logging in those places.
+To this end, WMI and its partners work to rejuvenate overmature habitat by cutting it back and allowing it to regrow densely, and to create new habitat by identifying areas where woodcock can thrive and promoting responsible logging or noncommercial cutting in those places.